-It’s the end of the year and the holidays are wrapping up.
-For most of us, that means it’s “time to get back to work” for most of us, but it means “time to kick into high gear” for hackers.
+It’s nearing the end of the year and the holidays are wrapping up.
+For most of us, that means it’s “time to get back to work”.
+However, it also means that it’s “time to kick into high gear” for hackers.
 With many companies running with partial staff and employees taking on extra workloads, identity thieves see them as prime targets.
-When employees have extra workloads, they can’t spend as much time carefully reading emails, but that just means we need to train ourselves to be more cautious, especially during this time of year.
+That’s why it’s crucial to train ourselves to be more cautious, especially during this time of year.

-- Microsoft (or other software) End of Year upgrade:
+Microsoft (or other software) End of Year Upgrades

 This type of scam involves an email telling you that your software is about to expire, and you need to send money to renew it.
-Typically, they will try to scare you and tell you that your email account will be closed by Microsoft or something similar.
+Typically, they will try to scare you by saying your email account will be closed by Microsoft or something similar.
 Always ask your IT vendor about the status of your licenses.
 TechGen will be happy to work with you to manage your software licenses and keep you in compliance.

 Lots of people want to contribute to charities toward the end of the year, and who doesn’t like making the world a better place?
 Scammers will utilize this to send fake charity emails, hoping people will send them money.
 You can avoid these by navigating directly to the website of the charity you want to go to.
 Don’t send money to people who ask for it over email.